30 Jan Are Superfoods Really That Super?

 The Oxford English Dictionary defines a superfood as “a nutrient-rich food considered to be especially beneficial for health and well-being”.
 However, the first thing to note is that the term ‘superfood’ actually has no scientifically agreed meaning.

-To quote my friend and fellow nutritionist Ian Marber “a superfood is any food with a marketing department or publicist”.
+To quote our fellow nutritionist Ian Marber “a superfood is any food with a marketing department or publicist”.
 The superfood label is most commonly used to sell food products, and it’s easy to be drawn in by the various health benefits associated with them.

 THE ACAI EXAMPLE

 Many well know superfoods are from exotic countries: acai berries are native to South America whilst goji berries are native to Asia and pomegranates are cultivated in the Middle East.
 Their exotic origins might make them sound more special – but sadly there are often consequences to this.
-Not only does importing foods from thousands of miles away have environmental implications, our demand for these foods has been known to drive the cost up for locals who depend on them.
+Importing foods from thousands of miles away has obvioous environmental implications.
+What’s more, our demand for these foods can drive the cost up for locals who depend on them.